nuni-neomu-areumdawo/moe-counter/README.md

 2. Run the main executable file (e.g., double-click `moe-counter.exe`, or run main.py).
 3. The counter window should appear on your screen.
 4. You can also use in your own programs with the "create_stitched_image" function.
+5. (You do need to install the image folder from this repo though!)

 ## Description